na-hri/2D_Det_Track/README.md

 This a PyTorch and Tensorflow repository for 2D detection and tracking.
 ## Environment
 Install the respective environments for detection and tracking.
-## Data Preparation
+## Setup and Data Preparation
+- Download network [weights]() and put them under `weights/`.
-Extract images from videos and put them under ``images/``, and provide the list of videos in `list.txt`.
+- Extract images from videos and put them under ``images/``, and provide the list of videos in `list.txt`.
 Make sure to have the following directory structure:

 ```
 images